dickhogle/dickhogle.github.io/README.md

 # dickhogle.github.io

-One man at the dawn of psychodelia.
+At the dawn of psychodelia, one man.